 Like with many other inventions, the history of drones begins with war.
-The concept of an unmanned aerial vehicle was a dream for militaries around the world and had been pursued since as early as WWI.
-However it would take until WW2 for basic drones to be deployed for spy missions against the Axis powers.
-Fast-forward to the preset day, drones are used for much more mundane purposes and are vital for monitoring, research and inspection in many commercial fields.
+The concept of an unmanned aerial vehicles was a dream for military operations around the world and had been pursued since as early as WWI.
+However it would take until WW2 for basic unmanned air vehicles to be deployed for spy missions against the Axis powers.

-Drones have successfully been deployed in every major natural disaster response since the early 2010s.
-They mainly are used in search and rescue but are also used to clear debris and scout for dangerous terrain.
-Search and rescue drones are equipped with 3d mapping technology and can assist with mapping out damaged infrastructure as well as identify victims.
+Drones have successfully been deployed in every major natural disaster emergency response since the early 2010s.
+They mainly are used in search and rescue operations but are also used to clear debris and scout for dangerous terrain.
+Drones used in search and rescue efforts are equipped with 3d mapping technology and can assist with mapping out damaged infrastructure as well as identify victims.
 In 2017 drones equipped with thermal sensors were used to help fight the Creek and Skirball wildfires in LA County by identifying “hotspots” so that firefighters could quickly respond to changing wind conditions.

 Archaeologists have recently discovered how vital drones are for their research as many sensitive sites are too dangerous to traverse by foot.
 Furthermore, researchers risk damaging artifacts or even collapsing entire structures if they carelessly excavate.
 With LIDAR equipped drones, they’re able to explore areas non-invasively and map out the entire area so that they have a better idea of how to excavate.

-There have been more and more examples of drones revolutionizing the agricultural industry with instances of farmers using drones to fertilize crops, herding animals, and even measuring soil conditions.
+There have been more and more examples of drone technology revolutionizing the agricultural industry with instances of farmers using custom agriculture drones to fertilize crops, herding animals, and even use aerial footage to measure soil conditions.
 These are all early examples, but it’s only a matter of time before drone technology revolutionizes the agricultural industry.

-Municipal governments around the world often use drones to help with dangerous tasks and help with routine inspections.
-In Japan they have used drones equipped with flamethrowers to clear damaged power lines.
-Other jobs such as bridge inspection, sewage inspection, and windmill inspection are all slowly being taken over by drones.
+Municipal governments around the world have been utilizing drones to help with dangerous tasks and help with routine safety inspections.
+In Japan they have used commercial drones equipped with flamethrowers to clear damaged power lines.
+Other jobs such as bridge inspection, sewage inspection, and windmill inspection are all slowly being taken over by commercial drones.
 Geographical mapping has also been indispensable when it comes to planning public utility projects such as dams.

 In 2013 Amazon began heavily investing in drone delivery technology.
 Their goal was to deploy drones as the “last-mile” delivery for their products.
-In 2019 they submitted a petition to the FAA for approval for their drone delivery network and were approved in August of 2020.
+In 2019 they submitted a petition to the Federal Aviation Administration(FAA) for approval for their delivery drone network and were approved in August of 2020.
 Naturally they aren’t the only ones interested in this technology; other companies such as UPS and Alphabet’s Wing are also attempting to use drones as delivery networks and were both also approved by the FAA.

 Although drone fishing rarely comes to mind when people think of “drone uses”, it does have the potential to drastically alter the fishing industry.
-Drones can be used to scout out where fish are congregating and advanced models can even cast and pull fish for you!
-Drone fishing effectively allows you to turn fishing into a giant crane game!
+These aerial vehicles can be used to scout out where fish are congregating and advanced models can even cast and pull fish for you!
+Drone fishing basically allows you to use your civilian drone to turn fishing into a giant crane game!

 Photography and Videography